Cole Beasley ‘catches’ the social media attention of NFL, special shirt

-Cowboys receiver Cole Beasley had the play of the game last week with his behind the helmet catch and now you can wear the moment forever.
+Dallas Cowboys receiver Cole Beasley had the play of the game last week with his behind-the-helmet catch, and now you can wear the moment forever.

 Wait, what?
 Wear?

-Yes, sports-themed shirt-maker 500 Hundred Level is selling a shirt paying tribute to Beasley’s amazing catch.
-Beasley retweeted the link for the $24 shirts along with the NFL’s official Twitter account paying homage with a play on the Nike’s old “Just Do It” campaign with an image of Beasley making the catch atop the slogan “Just Catch It.”
+Yes, sports-themed shirt maker 500 Hundred Level is selling a shirt paying tribute to Beasley’s amazing catch.
+Beasley retweeted the link for the $24 shirts, along with the NFL’s official Twitter account paying homage with a play on the Nike’s old “Just Do It” campaign with an image of Beasley making the catch atop the slogan “Just Catch It.”

 Too.Much.Sauce with this @Bease11 catch.
 Relive the moment with the fresh shirt from @500Level https://t.co/7D4wrJ7shA— Ryan Totka (@RyanTotka) September 12, 2017